jvfe/paper_wdt_panglao/manuscript.md

 Gene data from Wikidata was acquired using the Wikidata Query Service [@https://query.wikidata.org/]
     - <https://w.wiki/bWc> for *Homo sapiens* genes and <https://w.wiki/bWe> for *Mus musculus* genes.

-Data from PanglaoDB was acquired through their metadata database dump repository[@https://github.com/oscar-franzen/PanglaoDB].
+Data for quality acessment from PanglaoDB was acquired through their metadata database dump repository[@https://github.com/oscar-franzen/PanglaoDB].

+The markers dataset was dowloaded manually from PanglaoDB's website (https://panglaodb.se/markers/PanglaoDB_markers_27_Mar_2020.tsv.gz).
+It contains 15 columns and 8256 rows.

+For the reconciliation, only the columns `species`, `official gene symbol` and 	`cell type` were used.

 All data used was handled using the Pandas[@doi:10.5281/zenodo.3630805] library, with the Seaborn[@doi:10.5281/zenodo.4019146] and Matplotlib[@doi:10.5281/zenodo.4030140] libraries being used for plotting.

 ### Reconciliation and matching